CristoferFunes/ottonova-demo/README.md

 # Ottonova Challenge
 ## Description
 This project showcases a couple of demos for a website.
-It aims to demonstrate the animation triggers and the requested formular for the challenge
+It aims to demonstrate the animation triggers and the requested form for the challenge
 You can navigate through the demos just by scrolling in the main page.

 ## Demos